zZyreXx/ERA-AI/README.md

 ## Credits

-- Bot devised by Joltz.
+- Bot devised by Taifyu.
 - This bot leverages the Google Generative AI library.
 - Developed with Discord.js.